Tussilago: Name

 The common name comes from the leaf's supposed resemblance in shape to a colt's foot.
 It is a 16th-century translation of the medieval Latin name pes pulli, meaning "foal's foot".
 Other common names include tash plant, ass's foot, bull's foot, coughwort (Old English), farfara, foal's foot, foalswort, and horse foot.
 Sometimes it is confused with Petasites frigidus, or western coltsfoot.

 It has been called bechion, bechichie, or bechie, from the Ancient Greek word for "cough".
 Also ungula caballina ("horse hoof"), and chamæleuce.

 Uses

 Coltsfoot has been used in herbal medicine and has been consumed as a food product with some confectionery products, such as Coltsfoot Rock.
 Tussilago farfara leaves have been used in traditional Austrian medicine internally (as tea or syrup) or externally (directly applied) for treatment of disorders of the respiratory tract, skin, locomotor system, viral infections, flu, colds, fever, rheumatism and gout.
 An extract of the fresh leaves has also been used to make cough drops and hard candy.

 Coltsfoot is used as a food plant by the larvae of some Lepidoptera species including the Gothic and small angle shades.
 It is also visited by honeybees, providing pollen and nectar.

+At the Christian camp for boys Deerfoot Lodge in the Adirondacks, campers use Coltsfoot leaves as "Larry Leaf Bombs" to throw in a game of recreational naval warfare called "Naval Battle" encompasing the entire campsite.